risingwavelabs/risingwave-docs-legacy/docs/sql/udf/user-defined-functions.md

 - the language used to write the function

   RisingWave currently supports using SQL, Python, Java, JavaScript, and Rust to write UDFs.

-You can read this blog to know more design and implementation details about our user-oriented UDF features: [RisingWave user-defined functions: Overview](https://risingwave.com/blog/simplifying-sql-function-implementation-with-rust-procedural-macro/).
 </details>